-It’s often easier to pinpoint when a new technology first started to take hold in the marketplace than it is to predict its future.
+It’s often easier to pinpoint when a new technology, such as aqueous ozone, first started to take hold in the jansan marketplace than it is to predict its future.
 This is not necessarily true when we discuss the use of “engineered water,” as it is frequently called in the professional cleaning industry.
 It appears that engineered water systems such as aqueous ozone, which turns ozone into a safe and effective cleaning agent, as well as related technologies that effectively clean carpets, floors and surfaces without the use of chemicals have a growing future in the cleaning industry.

 As to when these technologies first found their niche — or at least their market — the big boost was likely in the late 1990s, when a series of state and federal regulations were introduced that required manufacturing facilities to minimize or eliminate the use of chemical solvents to clean the products they manufacture and replace the solvents with safer and more environmentally protective cleaning processes.